jbrussell/academic-kickstart/content/photography/birds/index.md

 +++

-My passion for birds began in high school during a summer field biology class that focused on bird banding in southwestern Missouri.
-While in college as a physics student, I continued to birdwatch (or simply *bird*) as often as I could and even took an ornithology course in my final year.
-More recently, I've taken to the photography side of birding and bring my camera everywhere I go, whether it's for fieldwork, a conference, or on vacation.
+My passion for birds began in high school during a bird banding field class that also first spurred my curiosity in science.
+As a physics major in college, I continued to bird as often as I could and took an ornithology course in my final year.
+Starting grad school in NYC I thought I'd have to give up "real" birding, but it turns out — like with many things — NYC is an *incredible* place for birdwatching.
+This documentary does a great job of conveying that: [Birders: The Central Park Effect](https://www.imdb.com/title/tt2310157/).
+More recently, I've taken to the photography side of birding and bring my camera most places I go, whether it's fieldwork, a conference, or vacation.

+Syracuse has some phenomenal birding nearby, including on campus!
+Red-tailed hawks [Sue and Otto](https://artsandsciences.syracuse.edu/alumni/nest-cam/syracuse-university-red-tailed-hawk-family/) had been nesting on the SU campus from 2012–2023, raising 28 chicks.
+Now Oren and Ruth have taken their place and can often be seen (or heard) while walking between the Earth Sciences building and Marshal Street.

 {{< gallery album="1" >}}